 Then

 \end{theorem} See proof in Appendix~\ref{sec:proof-as-lsvrg-strong-cvx}.
-From the convergence rate in Theorem~\ref{thm:as-lsvrg-strong-cvx}, we see that a good sampling distribution sequence should minimize the cumulative sampling variance $\sum^T_{t=0} \alpha^{T-t}_1 \mathbb{E} \left[V^t_e \left( \mathbf{p}^t \right) \right]$.
-This justifies usage of AdaOSMD to design a sequence of sampling distributions, as its purpose is to minimizes the cumulative sampling variance~\citep{Zhao2021Adaptivea}.
+From the convergence rate in Theorem~\ref{thm:as-lsvrg-strong-cvx}, we observe that a good sampling distribution sequence should minimize the cumulative sampling variance $\sum^T_{t=0} \alpha^{T-t}_1 \mathbb{E} \left[V^t_e \left( \mathbf{p}^t \right) \right]$.
+This justifies the usage of AdaOSMD to design a sequence of sampling distributions, as its purpose is to minimize the cumulative sampling variance~\citep{Zhao2021Adaptivea}.
 When

 the iteration complexity to achieve $\epsilon$-accuracy is $O(1/(\log(1/\alpha_1))\log(1/\epsilon))$.
 When $\rho=1/n$, $\eta=1/ (6 \bar{L} + L_F)$, and both $\bar{L}/\mu$ and $n$ are large, this bound is $O((n + \bar{L}/\mu)\log(1/\epsilon))$, which recovers the complexity of L-SVRG when sampling from $\mathbf{p}^{IS}$ \citep{Qian2021L}.